 Set a Trio check-in date to follow up on progress.

-Set a reminder to check-in with eachother to track progress on your commitment.
+Set a reminder to check-in with each other to track progress on your commitment.

 Optional Further Study: Covey, S. (1989).
 The 7 Habits of Highly Effective People (Habit 1: Be Proactive (page 31) & Habit 4: Think Win-Win for accountability (page 102)).